lawre3nce/Themba-Lekhebotsane/README.md

-- 👋 Hi, I’m @lawre3nce
+- 👋 Hi, I’m Themba Lekhebotsane
 - 👀 I’m interested in building and deploying software
 - 🌱 I’m currently learning c++, My SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any software that will be build
 - 📫 How to reach me on my email address on lekhebotsanelawrence@gmail.com

 <!---